Alejandra Mora Mora

 Alejandra Mora Mora (born 1970) is a Costa Rican jurist, lawyer, professor, and politician.
+Currently she serves as the Executive Secretary of the Inter-American Commission of Women.
 She has been a human rights activist, especially in the area of women's rights.
 She served as her country's Minister of Women's Affairs from 2014 to 2018, was president of the National Institute for Woman (INAMU), and director of the women's section of the Ombudsman's Office of Costa Rica.

 Education

 Alejandra Mora Mora earned a law degree from the University of Costa Rica in 1989.
 She completed specialization courses at Lund University and the Raoul Wallenberg Institute in 1997, a master's degree in constitutional law from the Distance State University of Costa Rica in 2004, and a postgraduate degree in human rights from the University of Chile in 2007.